PicGo/PicGo-Doc/docs/en/guide/config.md

 ![](https://pics.molunerfinn.com/doc/choose_v5.png)

-`Set as Default Img`, so that your Img is Tencent by default.
+`Set as default image host`, so that Tencent becomes your default image host.

 **4.** *(Optional)* PicGo `2.4.0` adds `endpoint` and Smart Compression settings for COS.
 Configure them only when you need to use Tencent Cloud's endpoint feature or the paid Slim service.